cvdg/homelab-ansible/README.md

 Raspberry Pi reference 2024-10-22
 ```

-This is an old [Raspberry Pi 3b](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/), it's
+This is an old [Raspberry Pi 3b](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/), its
 age must be close to 10 years old.

 With `nmtui` it is configured with a fixed IP address: